lassiterdc/triton/README.md

 ## Documentation

-- [User Guide:T.B.D.]
-- [API ReferenceT.B.D.]

-Full documentation is also available at: [TRITON Documentation](https://triton.ornl.gov/documentation)
+Full documentation is also available at: [TRITON Documentation](https://triton-ornl.readthedocs.io)

 ## Testing